 - Provide the professional support required for the scholar to meet his/her objectives while at The University of Iowa.

 - Provide an English translator to accompany the scholar if the scholar is unable to clearly communicate with various University of Iowa offices/staff.
+(New Department of State regulations require J scholars to demonstrate English proficiency, but in some cases having a translator present may still be helpful.)

 Department administrators seeking to invite scholars should submit an e-form group request to ISSS.
 In order to do so, please follow the steps below: